Uniform Poincar\'e inequalities on measured metric spaces: Introduction

 \section{Introduction}

-Cheeger, Hajlasz, and Koskela showed the importance of local Poincar\'e inequalities in studying geometry and analysis on metric spaces with doubing measures in \cite{Ch}, \cite{HK}.
-In this paper, we will establish a family of global Poincar\'e inequalities on geodesic spaces equipped with Borel measures, which satisfy a local Poincar\'e inequality along with certain other geometric conditions.
+Cheeger, Hajlasz, and Koskela showed the importance of local Poincar\'e inequalities in geometry and analysis on metric spaces with doubling measures in \cite{Ch}, \cite{HK}.
+In this paper, we establish a family of global Poincar\'e inequalities on geodesic spaces equipped with Borel measures, which satisfy a local Poincar\'e inequality along with certain other geometric conditions.